Construction worker killed after falling nearly 30 feet near Grand Central Terminal

 MIDTOWN EAST, Manhattan (WABC) -- A construction worker fell to his death Saturday near Grand Central Terminal.

-The man was working at job at 553 Madison Avenue when he fell approximately 30 feet.
+The man was working at a job at 553 Madison Avenue when he fell approximately 30 feet.

 He was rushed to Bellevue Hospital, but doctors were unable to save him.